google/skia/site/dev/sheriffing/index.md

 * Submit manually using the "git cl land" with the --bypass-hooks flag.
 * Add "No-Tree-Checks: true" to your CL description and use the CQ as usual.

-<a name="tree_closers"></a>
-### Compile bot failures automatically close the tree

-A failure of the build steps in all compile bots automatically closes the tree.
-Sheriffs will have to manually reopen the tree when they deem the problem fixed.

-Note: The tree is not closed automatically if the last run of the failed compile builder had the same failing step.
-The tree is also not closed if the tree was automatically closed less than 10 mins ago.
-If the tree is already closed then no action is taken.

 <a name="how_to_revert"></a>